-We recognize revenue on performance-based contracts as such revenue becomes fixed or determinable, which generally occurs when amounts are billable to customers.
+We recognize revenue on performance-based contracts when earned, which generally occurs when amounts are billable to customers.
 For certain contracts, this may result in revenue being recognized in irregular increments.

 Revenue on cost-plus contracts is recognized based on costs incurred plus an estimate of the negotiated fee earned.
-Revenue on time and materials contracts is recognized based on hours worked and expenses incurred.
+Revenue on time-and-materials contracts is recognized based on hours worked and expenses incurred.